Vahidlari/aiApps/README.md

 python latex_retriever_example.py
 ```

-**Note:** Examples assume Weaviate is running at `http://localhost:8080`.
-If running in DevContainer with Weaviate on the host, update the URL to `http://host.docker.internal:8080`.
+**Note:** Examples assume Weaviate is running running in DevContainer with Weaviate on the host, update the URL to `http://host.docker.internal:8080`.
+Alternatively, you may run it natively on your host machine, at `http://localhost:8080`.

 See [examples/README.md](examples/README.md) for detailed examples documentation.